 Once you have a list of potential partners, reach out.
-Most Twitch streamers have their contact information on their profile.
-The best way is probably email, but you can also send a direct message through Twitch or try “whispering” to them in their chat box if they’re online.
-Whatever you choose, remember that streaming is their livelihood, so you’re asking someone to give up their income (or significantly reduce it) so that you can get donations.
+Most Twitch streamers have their email address on their profile, which is probably the best way to reach them, but you can also send a direct message through Twitch or try “whispering” to them in their chat box if they're online.
+Whatever you choose, remember that, for many, streaming is their full-time job.
+So, you're asking someone to give up their income (or significantly reduce it) so that you can get donations.
 Be gracious and personalize your message—maybe reference a recent stream or an outside interest of theirs.
-Above all else, don’t over-ask!
+Above all else, don't over-ask!

 4. Stay in touch.